 LawToolBox amplifies calendars with rules-based docketing, tracking “who made what change and when”, automatically tagging calendar events for contextual filtering, customizing deadline descriptions across an entire ruleset, labelling events as trigger dates, deadlines and/or appointments, empowering users to filter deadline charts by trigger dates and dependent deadlines.
 These features create an unparalleled and never-before-seen level of control and accountability in calendar management.

-History of Changes.
-When a calendar event is entered or edited, LawToolBox makes an unalterable record of tracking “who made what change and when.”
+2. History of Changes.
+When a calendar event is entered or edited, LawToolBox makes an immutable record of “who made what change and when.”
 For example, case managers can see who entered or updated events, when a trigger date was first entered, when a date was modified, when location fields were updated, and when a trigger date was changed from an all day event to a time-bound appointment.
 This history raises the bar and creates a level of accountability where staff does not delay or procrastinate docketing because their work product is completely transparent:

-Customizing Deadlines.
+4. Customizing Deadlines.
 LawToolBox provides a method for “expert” or “admin” users to add custom notes to specific deadlines in a rule-set.
-For example, for the “Deadline to respond to written discovery” a custom note can be added such as “Direct all PI discovery to Helen to draft responses”.
+For example, for the “Deadline to respond to written discovery” a custom note specific to your firm can be added such as “Direct all PI discovery to Helen to draft responses”.
 Another way rule-sets can be customized is rules-based deadlines that users don’t want to see for any case can be permanently hidden.
 For example, in California and extra 20 days are added to deadlines to serve legal papers in cases where a party resides outside the US … this scenario can be hidden so that users never see this deadline if none of their cases involve parties outside the US.

-Calendar Events are Labelled as Triggers, Deadlines and/or Appointments.
+7. Calendar Events are Labelled as Triggers, Deadlines and/or Appointments.
 When a calendar event is labelled as a “Trigger”, or “Deadline”, and/or an “Appointment”, it allows users to quickly filter by these labels.
 For example, with a single click users can find all of their “Appointments”:

-Filter Deadlines by Trigger Dates.
+8. Filter Deadlines by Trigger Dates.
 LawToolBox has implemented a TimeLine view where users click on any trigger date that’s been entered and end-users can immediately see a filtered view of their calendar events that display only the trigger date and the dependent deadlines.
 Users get a one-click view of ONLY the deadlines they need to review:

-Conclusion.
+10. Modern Law Practice Requires Robust Deadline Management Tools.
 LawToolBox has not only included these features in its award-winning Office 365 apps, but we are rolling out functions through our API for our integration partner over the next few quarters.
 Even without rules-based calculations, these powerful features and tools super-charge and enhance calendars with unique and robust tools and features.